 What To Do If A Flood Occurs

-Intense tropical squalls & thunderstorms happen often in Florida, and can produce flash floods.
-Here are some tips to get you through the emergency.
+Intense tropical squalls & thunderstorms happen often in Florida and can produce flash floods.
+Here are some tips to get you through an emergency.

 Prepare in advance with a SERVPRO Emergency Ready Profile (ERP).
 Our convenient mobile app stores all your utility and emergency response information in one place, so you can access this information from your smartphone or computer.